At one time, I once had 7 cats. Luckily that was decades ago, but learning how to get rid of pet hair in your home can be a real challenge.

 Sometimes too much hair build-up can darken the carpet edges.
 If yours are similar, be prepared for some icky manual work.
 Put on some rubber gloves, wet your forefinger and drag the accumulated hair.

-This may sound weird but if you’re a lazy cat and the only vacuum once a week, this can be a good trick.
-Although of course, this wouldn’t magically clean your house, it’ll make it appear so.
+This may sound weird but if you only vacuum once a week, this can be a good trick.
+While it doesn’t get rid of the pet hair, it does make it less noticeable and the home will feel cleaner.

 Try using electrostatic dust mops when cleaning hard floor surfaces.